-The energy sector has a significant contribution to the emission of GHG, reason why the sub-sectors of electricity production and road transport will be studied in more detail.
+The energy sector significantly contributes to the emission of GHG.
+Such is the reason why the subsectors of electricity production and road transport will be studied in more detail.

-The road to decarbonisation in this sector was defined by the Azorean Energy Strategy 2030 (proposal) [17], which consists of the following objectives:
+The road to decarbonisation in this sector was defined by the Azorean Energy Strategy 2030 [17], which consists of the following objectives:

-- the improvement of security of supply;
+- the improvement of security of supply.

-- the decrease in energy costs;
+- the decrease of energy costs.

 - the reduction of greenhouse gas emissions, as well as the minimisation of other environmental impacts.